SeanTOSCD/simple-course-creator/readme.txt

 6. course output expanded

 == Changelog ==

+= 1.0.7 =
+* Added: setting for ordering the post listing using the "order" parameter (ascending or descending)
+* Removed: "scc_order" filter, which is now replaced by the above setting
+* Tweaked: default border and padding on the post listing display

 = 1.0.6 =
 * Added: setting for ordering the post listing using the "orderby" parameter